vaultah/replicat/README.md

   - unified repository layout
   - API that exists

-This project borrows a few things from those other projects, but not enough to be considered a copycat.
+This project borrows a few ideas from those other projects, but not enough to be considered a copycat.

 # Introduction